onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

     :target: VNF
     :keyword: MUST
     :validation_mode: static
-    :updated: dublin
+    :updated: frankfurt

-    When the VNF's Heat Orchestration Template's Resource ``OS::Neutron::Port`` is attaching to an internal network (per the ONAP definition, see Requirements R-52425 and R-46461), and an IPv4 address is assigned
+    When the VNF's Heat Orchestration Template's Resource ``OS::Neutron::Port`` is attaching to an ONAP internal network (per the ONAP definition, see Requirements R-52425 and R-46461 and R-35666), and an IPv4 address is assigned
     using the property ``fixed_ips``
     map property ``ip_address`` and the parameter type is